walmartlabs/concord-website/docs/getting-started/forms.md

 - `boolean`: a boolean value, `true` or `false`;
 - `file`: a file upload field, the submitted file is stored as a file in the process' workspace.
 Find more tips in our [dedicated section](#upload).

+Supported input types:
+- `password`: provide a way for the user to securely enter a password.
+- `email`: provide a way for the user to enter a correct email.

 Cardinality of the field can be specified by adding a cardinality quantifier to the type: